Is My Pillow Toxic and What Chemicals Could it Contain?

 Dust Mites

-Dust mites are tiny creatures that thrive in warm, humid environments.
+Dust mites are tiny creatures that thrive in warm, humid environments and are more common on synthetic pillows.

 They feed on dead skin cells, and their excrement can trigger allergies and asthma attacks in sensitive people.